 GETTING AROUND TO THE VALLADOLID CENOTES

-There a number of ways of getting around to the Valladolid Cenotes and they are by car, taxi or bicycle.
+There are a number of ways of getting around to all the Cenotes in Valladolid and they are by car, taxi, or bicycle.

 BEST TIME TO VISIT VALLADOLID

 The best time to visit Valladolid is during the winter season from December to April.
 During this time there is little to no rainfall and the temperatures are just perfect.

 The rainy season in Valladolid is typically between May and October which sees higher temperatures due to the humidity.